dladd/pyFormex/scripts-apps.rst

 Problems with known solution ............................

-- Apps creating a dialog often us a global variable 'dialog' to store and access the dialog from different functions.
+- Apps creating a dialog often use a global variable 'dialog' to store and access the dialog from different functions.
 Make sure that all functions that assign the dialog variable declare it to be global.
   This needs to fixed mostly in the 'Run' functions, which contains the code previously not inside a function.

-- Apps with errors can not be loaded nor run.
+- Apps with (syntax?) errors can not be loaded nor run.
 Errors will show up while trying to load, but currently these errors are filtered.
 Running the app as a script will show the errors.
   (This may be a good reason to keep the script execution mode next to the app run mode).

 Unsolved problems